 Quirky Concrete and Hypertufa Planters

 If you have wanted to work with concrete in the garden but are hesitant because of the weight of the final projects, let me introduce you to hypertufa!
 Hypertufa is traditionally made with a mix of peat moss, perlite, and Portland cement.
 It can be molded into many forms and is much lighter than a solid concrete structure.
-In addition, they are porous and are therefore a good choice for plants who need good drainage.
+In addition, it is porous and is therefore a good choice for plants who need good drainage.

 Concrete planters and hypertufa troughs are easier to make than you might think.
 The only difference: one is smooth (concrete) and one is rustic and rough (hypertufa).
 The following shows the steps to make a concrete bowl.

-- A pair of similarly shaped moulds, one 25 percent smaller than the other
+- A pair of similarly shaped molds, one 25 percent smaller than the other

 - Concrete ready mix

 - Organic matter (for hypertufa): peat moss, perlite*